Admission Decision Appeals

 Can I appeal if I was offered to participate in Blinn TEAM or PSA?

-Students may appeal any admission decision if they meet the criteria to do so; however, since it may take some time for a final decision to be reached, it is not a good idea to put off any required paperwork necessary to participate in Blinn TEAM or PSA if these are in any way a possibility you would consider.
+You may appeal any admission decision if you meet the criteria to do so; however, since it may take some time for a final decision to be reached, it is not a good idea to put off any required paperwork necessary to participate in Blinn TEAM or PSA if these are in any way a possibility you would consider.

 I have been admitted to another university.
 Should I wait for my appeal decision before accepting the other offer?